-All serum samples were tested for antibodies against AD virus using a commercial blocking ELISA kit (SVANOVIR[TM] PRV gB-Ab).
-This test detected antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
-Positive or dubious (inconclusive) results are retested with the same kit and if the result is still positive or inconclusive, a neutralisation test (NT) is used.
+Serum was tested for antibodies against AD virus using a commercial blocking ELISA kit from Svanovir (SVANOVIR[®] PRV gB-Ab).
+The test detects antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
+A virus neutralisation test (VNT) was used as confirmatory test for positive or inconclusive results.